 This development is owned and managed by the Forest Hills Gardens Homes Co., which is composed of residents of Forest Hills.
 The company purchased 110 lots from the Sage Foundation Homes Co.
-Its motto is "Build the right kind of houses for the right kind of houses for the right kind of people to live in."
+Its motto is "Build the right kind of houses for the right kind of people to live is." for the right kind of people to live in.